Answer this honestly:

-The reason that anything worth doing is difficult is that survival requires productiveness, and productive work, by definition, is difficult.
+The reason that anything worth doing is difficult is that survival requires productiveness, and productive work is by definition difficult.

 The paradox, of course, is that once you accept this fundamental fact, it ceases to be difficult.

-Because at that point you’ve learned one of the most valuable lessons you’ll ever learn:
+Because at that point you’ve learned one of the most valuable lessons of all: